 “Located on 240 feet of pristine beach, Trump Hollywood offers spectacular views of the ocean,” boasts the Trump Organization on its website.
 Three-bedroom units in this 41-story luxury development are currently on sale for around $3 million apiece.

 But by the end of this century, the ocean could be way too close for comfort.
-According to data from the National Oceanic and Atmospheric Administration (NOAA), 3 feet of sea level rise could turn the building into an island at the highest tides.
+According to data from the National Oceanic and Atmospheric Administration (NOAA), three feet of sea level rise could turn the building into an island at the highest tides.
 Six feet would submerge most of the surrounding neighborhood.

 But Donald Trump doesn’t buy any of that.
 Global warming, he has said, is “a total hoax” and “bullshit.”